NQCD/NQCDynamics.jl/docs/src/examples/mdef.md

-# Molecular dynamics with electronic friction (MDEF)
+# Molecular dynamics with electronic friction -- MDEF

 MDEF is a method designed to include the effect of low energy electron-hole pair excitations that occur when a molecule encounters a metal.